Understanding baby cues, in particular your newborn’s cues or signals is something that should just come naturally, right?

 Again, the quicker you respond the better.
 Picking up on early stress signals means you can avoid overstimulation and overtiredness.

-Early stress signals: “I’m getting a bit fed up and tired”
+Early cues indicating sleepiness: “I’m getting a bit fed up and tired”

 Baby may try to withdraw from what’s going on around her and: